CricketFan18/ScholarOS/CONTRIBUTING.md

 ScholarOS is divided into three strictly isolated layers.

 ```
-core/      Handles llama-cpp-python inference, PDF chunking, ChromaDB.
+backend/core/      Handles llama-cpp-python inference, PDF chunking, ChromaDB.
                    Locked down.
 Do not modify unless fixing a specific bug.

-ui/        FastAPI server (router only) + decoupled index.html, style.css, app.js.
+backend/api/       FastAPI server — routing only, no business logic.
+frontend/          React + Vite single-page app — all UI code lives here.
                    Great for frontend contributors.
 No core knowledge needed.

-modes/     THE CONTRIBUTION ZONE.
+backend/modes/     THE CONTRIBUTION ZONE.
                    Every study mode is a standalone Python class inheriting from BaseMode.
                    Implement name, get_system_prompt(), and run().
 One file.
 Nothing else needs to change.
 ```

-**The golden rule:** if you are adding a new study mode, you should only ever need to create one new file inside `modes/`.
-If you find yourself editing `core/`, stop and ask in the issue thread first.
+**The golden rule:** if you are adding a new study mode, you should only ever need to create one new file inside `backend/modes/`.
+If you find yourself editing `backend/core/`, stop and ask in the issue thread first.

 ---